levimoore1992/DjangoShipFast/README.md

 ## Things you may consider replacing

 <ul>
-<li>The name of the root django project is called "DjangoTemplate".
+<li>The name of the root django project is called "django_template".
 You would need to change it in settings.py file as well</li>
-<li>The container name for the app is called djangoTemplate.
+<li>The container name for the app is called django_template.
 You may want to change that as well</li>
 <li>The first django "app" is main if you want to change that you'll need to change it in settings</li>
 <li>In the github actions the variable to see changed files is called template_diff.
 You may want to change that based on your app but it isnt required</li>
 <li>If you want to change the branch style of your deployment then you would need to change the name of the workflows files to match the branch you want</li>